Quanta-of-solitude/opencv_on_cpp/README.md

 # opencv_on_cpp
-Just for practice fun, and what not!
+Just for Fun!

 Testing out stuffs for later use :D

+Got some awesome implementations?
+Faster and MORE FUN?
+Do a PR!